-For fiscal year 2006, SamCERA's total fund performance was comfortably higher than Plan's actuarial assumption of 8.00%.
-SamCERA's investment portfolio returned 10.66%, ahead of the index policy return of 10.05%.
-The Plan's broad asset class portfolios (Total Equity, Total Fixed Income and Real Estate composites) all produced returns in excess of their respective benchmarks for the fiscal year.
-Within the Total Equity composite, the Small Cap and International Equity composites underperformed their benchmarks due to manager specific issues.
+For fiscal year 2007, SamCERA's total fund enjoyed strong growth as total assets passed \$2 Billion and performance was comfortably higher than Plan's actuarial assumption of 7.75%.
+SamCERA's investment portfolio returned 16.58%, just behind the index policy return of 17.19%.
+The double-digit return for the fiscal year ended June 30, 2007 was achieved despite higher volatility, which included sharp negative market events in February and June.
+While the Plan's broad International Equity and Fixed Income asset classes produced returns in excess of their respective benchmarks, the US Equity and Real Estate returns lagged their policy benchmarks for the fiscal year.